BytemarkHosting/pi-init2/README.md

 Another thing this repository will do is automated setting up the SD card in read-only mode as described [here](https://learn.adafruit.com/read-only-raspberry-pi).
 This is especially important for cases where the pi can get its power cut off without propper shutdown (for example in robotics) as it will prevent SD card corruption.
 This adds an `(ro)` (read-only) indicator to the bash prompt indicating that the file system can't be changed.
 To make changes you can use the `rw` and `ro` bash commands to transision between read-write and read-only modes respectivaly.
 A number of directories (including `/tmp`, `/var/log` and `/var/tmp`) are remapped to a [tmpfs](https://en.wikipedia.org/wiki/Tmpfs) to ensure programs that expect them to be writable contiune to work.

-Actually setting up the Pi
+Setting up the SD card for the PI
 -------------
 From your desktop / laptop: